-- o Due to COVID-19's unprecedented impact on the justice system, the province is extending the suspension of limitation periods and time periods in proceedings until September 11, 2020. - i.
-This will ensure people will not experience legal consequences if the original time requirements of their case are not met while this order is in effect. - o The Government of Ontario declared a provincial emergency on March 17, 2020 under the Emergency Management and Civil Protection Act.
+- Due to COVID-19's unprecedented impact on the justice system, the province is extending the suspension of limitation periods and time periods in proceedings until September 11, 2020. - This will ensure people will not experience legal consequences if the original time requirements of their case are not met while this order is in effect. - o The Government of Ontario declared a provincial emergency on March 17, 2020 under the Emergency Management and Civil Protection Act.

-68. July 8th - Canada and Ontario invest in greener Brantford with modern public transit infrastructure
+70. July 8th - Canada and Ontario invest in greener Brantford with modern public transit infrastructure

-- The Provincial and Federal government has announced funding for four public transit projects in Brantford. - o The purchase of 21 new buses, 13 conventional and eight para-transit buses, will replace the retiring fleet and offer passengers better service and reduce maintenance costs. - In addition, the installation of 31 new fareboxes with smart card technology on buses will allow the city to better monitor ridership of existing routes. - New bus pads and shelters will provide riders with safer, fully accessible waiting areas and important upgrades will be made to the transit maintenance facility to ensure the new fleet remains wellmaintained and reliable. - o The Government of Ontario is providing more than \$4.6 million to the projects, while the municipality is contributing more than \$3.7 million. - o The Government of Canada is investing over \$5.5 million in these projects through the Public Transit Infrastructure Stream (PTIS) of the Investing in Canada infrastructure plan. - o For more details, please visit:

-Canada and Ontario invest in greener Brantford with modern public transit infrastructure
+- The Provincial and Federal government has announced funding for four public transit projects in Brantford. - o The purchase of 21 new buses, 13 conventional and eight para-transit buses, will replace the retiring fleet and offer passengers better service and reduce maintenance costs. - o In addition, the installation of 31 new fareboxes with smart card technology on buses will allow the city to better monitor ridership of existing routes. - New bus pads and shelters will provide riders with safer, fully accessible waiting areas and important upgrades will be made to the transit maintenance facility to ensure the new fleet remains wellmaintained and reliable. - o The Government of Ontario is providing more than \$4.6 million to the projects, while the municipality is contributing more than \$3.7 million. - o The Government of Canada is investing over \$5.5 million in these projects through the Public Transit Infrastructure Stream (PTIS) of the Investing in Canada infrastructure plan. - For more details, please visit: Canada and Ontario invest in greener Brantford with modern public transit infrastructure o The Ontario government introduced proposed legislation that, if passed, would give the province the necessary flexibility to address the ongoing risks and effects of the COVID-19 outbreak.

-69. July 7th - Ontario Introduces Legislation to Protect Public Health as Economy Reopens
+71. July 7th - Ontario Introduces Legislation to Protect Public Health as Economy Reopens